 And so we were able to focus on getting there, which required forethought and research (Thanks, hon!).

 Chris: The dust was a major challenge and we were lucky to have the motorhome as a shelter when it got really bad.
-But first we had to drive in, which was for the most part stress-p1150659free, since we decided to go on Tuesday, after the rush of early arrivals had passed.
+But first we had to drive in, which was for the most part stress-free, since we decided to go on Tuesday, after the rush of early arrivals had passed.
 But then we got stuck on gate road for hours because of white-out conditions.

 Tracy: In line, we saw a guy climb on top of his car and practice spinning a fire twirl-thing (though it wasn’t lit; it still looked pretty cool).
-Another guy joinp1150667ed him, and then someone with a drum, and before you know it, it was a happening gathering.
+Another guy joined him, and then someone with a drum, and before you know it, it was a happening gathering.
 I broke out my djembe and joined in the fun, ‘cause, y’know, Burning Man!

 Chris: When the gates finally reopened it was close to nighttime and finding a spot in near darkness was another challenge, particularly with an almost 40 feet long vehicle.
 But after a short search, we did find a suitable spot, with the help of our new neighbors of the next few days.
 They pointed out that another group had abandoned the spot after trying to set up a badly designed shade structure (leaving it there) and helped to move the large mess aside to make room for our rig.
 We actually ultimately did cut some of this trash (Burners refer to it as “moop” or matter out of place) into smaller pieces and took with us as much as possible, as good Black Rock City citizens often do.
 Nevertheless it’s shameful that this unknown group left this mess for others to clean up.